 For vending machines, the most prominent positions for snacks are at eye level or in the top half of the machine.
-Therefore, the healthier options should be placed there and unhealthy snacks and confectionary should be placed at the bottom of the machine (Note: this may not always be possible in some vending machines due to cooling and weight requirements so discuss the best options with the supplier.)
+Therefore, the GREEN options should be placed there and RED options should be placed at the bottom of the machine (Note: this may not always be possible in some vending machines due to cooling and weight requirements so discuss the best options with the supplier.)